hyperledger/indy-hipe/text/acks/README.md

 hard-wired into the protocol definition.
 However, ACKs make a channel more chatty, and in doing so they may lead to more predictability and correlation for point-to-point communications.
 Requiring an ACK is not always the right choice.
-An ACK should probably be optional at the end of credential issuance ("I've received your credential.
+For example, an ACK should probably be optional at the end of credential issuance ("I've received your credential.
 Thanks.") or proving ("I've received your proof, and it satisfied me.
-Thanks."), for example.
+Thanks.").

 In addition, circumstances at a given moment may make an ad hoc ACK desirable even when it would normally NOT be needed.
 Suppose Alice likes to bid at online auctions.